-In a lymphoma, the B-cells in affected tissue (such as blood, bone marrow or lymph node) are identical and their gene rearrangement profiles are likewise identical.
-Lymphomas arise when an abnormal B-cell begins to produce numerous identical copies of itself (clones).
+In a B-cell lymphoma, the lymphoma cells are virtually identical and their gene rearrangement profiles are likewise identical.
+Lymphomas arise when an abnormal B cell begins to produce numerous identical copies of itself (clones).
 The cloned cells grow and divide uncontrollably, crowding out normal cells.

 About 85% of non-Hodgkin lymphomas in the U.S. are B-cell lymphomas, according to the American Cancer Society (ACS).

 For additional details about B-cells and this testing, read more.

 A bone marrow or other tissue biopsy procedure is performed by a doctor or other trained specialist.
 Body fluid samples are obtained by inserting a needle into the body cavity and withdrawing a portion of the fluid with a syringe.
 Sometimes, a blood sample is obtained by inserting a needle into a vein in the arm.